binhollc/SupernovaSDK-examples/PulsarSDK-Examples/notebooks/SYS-API/README.md

-# Supernova SYS API documentation
+# Pulsar SYS API documentation

 This folder contains a single notebook called [SYS-API](SYS-API.ipynb) which is aimed at describing the methods that are part of the whole system management, such as, setting different voltages or resetting the device.

 ## Prerequisites

 - Python >= 3.8
-- BinhoSupernova SDK >= v4.0.0
+- BinhoPulsar SDK >= v4.0.0
 - Supernova host adapter with breakout board connected and running `firmware version >= 4.0.0`

 ## Installation